 (b) on the terms and conditions to which the lease was subject before its renewal.

-(2) The Trust may grant a sublease of a lease granted with the approval of the Minister under section 29 of the Act if the terms and conditions of the sublease are consistent with the lease.
+(2) The Trust may grant a sublease of a lease granted with the approval of the Minister under section 29 if the terms and conditions of the sublease are consistent with the lease.

+[Regulation 44 amended in Gazette 28 Aug 2012 p.
+4139.]

 45. Swan and Canning Rivers Management Act 2006 Schedules 2 and 3 amended

 (1) The Swan and Canning Rivers Management Act 2006 Schedule 2 is amended by deleting “Deposited Plan 47465” and inserting instead —